 The audience wants genuine, actionable information, and if the speaker won’t provide this, they will prefer to listen to another speaker who will.

-Since they can already obtain vast amounts of information in seconds via search engines, they become impatient with speakers who don’t offer new information of value.
+Since they can already obtain vast amounts of information in seconds via search engines, Audience members become impatient with speakers who don’t offer new information of value.
+Such an attitude by a speaker is pointless.
+You need to offer genuine value when public speaking.

 Such speakers may think they only have limited opportunities to do a pitch, so they may as well go for it when the opportunity arises.
 But they forget an audience will give them a low score when they fill in their evaluation forms at the end of the program.
 The event organizers will note the poor result and will rarely invite the speaker back.